andycranston/uruler/README.md

 ## Please send me photos of your `uruler` creations

-Finally please send me photos of your `uruler` creations to:
+Finally, please send me photos of your `uruler` creations to:

     andy [ at ] cranstonhub [ dot ] com